Frequently Asked Questions

 The Schedule F presented when applying for an agricultural burning permit must be the "most recent year".
 Because such permits are valid for one calendar year, they are frequently obtained before the IRS April 15 filing deadline.
 In such cases, the Schedule F required would be the one filed the previous year (e.g. an application filed March 3, 2020, would require the Schedule F filed in 2019 for the tax/calendar year 2018).
 When the application is submitted after April 15 and an extension has been filed, the same is true, but a copy of the extension must also be provided.

 The Agency is neither interested in knowing, nor required to retain, any specific financial information concerning the commercial agricultural operation.
-As a result, applicants may bring a copy of a Schedule F to the Agency and simply allow a staff member to inspect and verify a valid Schedule F exists (the Agency will not keep a copy) or provide a redacted copy of a Schedule F by fax or electronic mail with any numbers
+As a result, applicants may bring a copy of a Schedule F to the Agency and simply allow a staff member to inspect and verify a valid Schedule F exists (the Agency will not keep a copy) or provide a copy of a Schedule F with any digits to the left of the last comma redacted (blacked out).
+For example, the number 1,735,196.28 would have the 1,735 redacted leaving only the 196.28 visible.

 Pursuant to WAC 173-430-030, "(1) Agricultural burning means the burning of vegetative debris from an agricultural operation...[and]
 (2) Agricultural operation means a farmer who can substantiate that the operation is commercial agriculture by showing the most recent year's IRS schedule F form or its corporate equivalent.